ManticoreGamesInc/platform-documentation/src/tutorials/ability_tutorial.md

 An ability is anything that the player can do themselves.

-Anytime that a player can do something more than just jump and crouch, that should be added to a Core project as an ability.
+Anytime that a player can do something more than just jump and crouch, it can be an ability added to the project.
 Abilities are how a creator can add functions that a player can activate, and these abilities can be anything.

 An ability could be to sprint, a cheering emote, the opening of a hidden menu; an ability can be anything that ought to happen on a button press or at a certain moment, repeatedly.

-!!! info
-    Comparing with Unreal and other game engines, an ability is basically a fancier keyboard input.
-"Fancier" because it has events built-in that can be set at each phase of execution.

 * **Completion Time:** 10 minutes
 * **Knowledge Level:** No prior knowledge required